 Craft beer has gained immense popularity in India in the last couple of years, paving the way for the growth of the microbrewery business.
 Beer consumption has grown steadily in India, especially among the urban millennial generation.
 With the increase in personal disposable income and higher living standards, people are preferring to go out to the local watering hole or brewpub after working hours.

-The rise of the microbrewery business in India has created a wave of newer trends in the food and beverage industry.
-The growth of beer consumption in India is quite evident in the past decade.
 The beer sales are predicted to see an increase of 6.9% annually between 2018 and 2022, which is why many restaurateurs in India prefer to start a microbrewery business instead of a regular bar.

-A Step By Step Guide On How To Open A Microbrewery Business In India
+A Step By Step Guide On How To Open A Microbrewery Business In India In 2021

 Once you’ve understood how you want your microbrewery to be, you need to get into the technicalities of it.
 But before everything else, you should know what the factors to consider for starting a microbrewery in India are.